 We're just two months away from the end of the year, which means it's time to start selecting holiday gifts for your clients and your employees.
-Everyone wants to make sure this money is well spent and that gifts are appreciated and used.
+Everyone wants to make sure this money is well spent and that the gifts are appreciated and used.
 Here's some advice to steer you in the right direction:

 Stand out among holiday gifts